So1jon/Hackintosh-Desktop-Haswell/README.md

  `✅ USB 2.0/3.0` All Ports.

- `✅ USB` Wi-Fi, Bluetooth, WebCam and Mouse.
+ `✅ USB` Wi-Fi, Bluetooth, WebCam, Keyboard and Mouse.

  `✅` Restart, Sleep and Shutdown.